Bxnetic/wahtype/README.md

 # wahtype
 wahtype is a type racing game inspired by monkeytype, fully written in Python, utilising the Pygame library.

-## proposed features
+## features
-- live colour feedback when typing ✅
+- live colour feedback when typing
-- useful statistics such as wpm, accuracy and time ✅
+- useful statistics such as wpm, accuracy and time
-- variety of game modes ✅
+- variety of game modes
-- fully useable menu (in progress)
+- fully useable menu
-- save PBs to see progress ✅
+- save PBs to see progress
-- type sounds and background music ✅
+- type sounds and background music

 ## about
 this is my computer science a-level NEA project which i've been developing since June 2025.